ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

   ...
   </workflow>

 ``cycledef``: This section is comprised of a list of grouped cycle definitions for a workflow.
 Any number of entries is supported.
 Similar to ``attrs`` for the ``workflow`` level, this entry, too has an ``attrs`` tag that follows the exact requirements of those in the Rocoto XML language.
 The ``spec`` entry is required and supports either the "start, stop, step" syntax, or the "crontab-like" method supported by Rocoto.
-The example above translates to a single cycledef:
+The example above translates to a single ``<cycledef>`` tag:

 .. code:: XML